 This is how I try to live.
 In fact, I have been using the phrase “live juicy” for almost 25 years after discovering it on one of Sark’s postcards in a neighborhood shop.
 The passage above is the opening paragraph of a vision statement I wrote for myself in 1999.
 As long as I can remember, I have used my design skills to create the life I want to live.
 I also use creative problem solving skills to tackle challenges I confront in all aspects of my life.
 Designers learn quickly to trust in the process, because good inputs and process will inevitably lead to good results, even if you can’t see what’s around the corner.

-If you’re interested in my professional background as an industrial designer, here are a few resources:
+If you’re interested in my professional background as an industrial designer or my other projects, here are a few resources: